danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     { <> makeLiteral([:]) }
 /};

-# Parses an "atomic" map key (as opposed to the parens-and-commas form).
+# Parses an "atomic" key (as opposed to, e.g., the parens-and-commas form
+# of map keys).
+This rule is used for the left-hand side of both mappings
+# and tokens.
-def parMapKeyAtom = {/
+def parKeyAtom = {/
     # The lookahead at the end of the rule is to ensure we are not looking
     # at a more complicated expression. `@","` and `@")"` are matched here,
     # so that this rule can stay the same in *Layer 2*.